 - Finding the right pace is important.

-- Try resting in overhead lockout and breathe.
+- Learn to rest in overhead lockout and breathe.

-- It’s ok to clank the bells together, focus on reps.
+- It’s ok to clang the bells together.

 - Leg drive is crucial.

 - Proper racking for efficient power transfer is crucial.

 - The lower back is the highest risk area for injury if you start skipping progression.

 - The foundation for clean and jerk is;